History of Istanbul: Conquest

-Since the Byzantine army was still holding on after this defeat, the sultan thought it was time to set up his secret weapon, a huge mobile tower.
+Since the Byzantine army was still holding on after this defeat, the sultan set up his secret weapon, a huge mobile tower.
 This tower could hold many soldiers who could be at the same level as the walls of the city, making it easier for them to break into Constantinople.
-The first group of Ottomans who entered the city were killed almost immediately, with the effect that the other Muslims began to retreat.
+The first group of Ottomans who entered the city were killed almost immediately, with the effect that the other Ottomans began to retreat.
 Witnessing this, the sultan encouraged his soldiers.
-Soon after the sultan's encouragement the Muslims broke the wall in two places and entered the city.
+Soon after the sultan's encouragement the Ottomans broke the wall in two places and entered the city.
 In a last attempt to protect it, Constantine attacked the enemy sword raised; however, he was defeated and killed.

 Finally, Constantinople was under Ottoman rule.
 Mehmed entered Constantinople through what is now known as the Topkapi Gate.
 He immediately rode his horse to the Hagia Sophia which he ordered to be sacked.
-He ordered that an imam meet him there in order to chant the Muslim Creed: "I testify that there is no God but Allah.
+He ordered that an imam meet him there in order to recite the Muslim Creed: "I testify that there is no God but Allah.
 I testify that Muhammad is the Prophet of Allah."
 He turned the Orthodox cathedral into an Islamic mosque, solidifying Turkish rule in Constantinople.

 Mehmed ordered the city to be plundered for three days.

 Following the sack, Mehmed's main concern with Constantinople had to do with rebuilding the city's defenses and re-population.
 Building projects were commenced immediately after the conquest, which included the repair of the walls, construction of the citadel, and building a new palace.
 Mehmed issued orders across his empire that Muslims, Christians, and Jews should resettle the city; he demanded that five thousand households needed to be deported to Constantinople by September.